just-the-docs/just-the-docs/docs/navigation-structure/index.md

 title: 404
 nav_exclude: true
 ---
 ```

 The `nav_exclude` parameter does not affect the [auto-generating list of child pages](#auto-generating-table-of-contents), which you can use to access pages excluded from the main navigation.

-Pages with no `title` are automatically excluded from the main navigation.
+Pages with no `title` are automatically excluded from the navigation.

 ---

 ## Pages with children

-Sometimes you will want to create a page with many children (a section).
-First, it is recommended that you keep pages that are related in a directory together...
-For example, in these docs, we keep all of the written documentation in the `./docs` directory and each of the sections in subdirectories like `./docs/ui-components` and `./docs/utilities`.
-This gives us an organization like:
+Sometimes you will want to create a page with many children.
+First, it is recommended that you store related pages together in a directory.
+For example, in these docs, we keep all of the written documentation pages in the `./docs` directory, and each of the sections in subdirectories like `./docs/ui-components` and `./docs/utilities`.
+This gives us an organization like this:

 ```
 +-- ..